toosoon-dev/toosoon-utils/README.md

 #### PRNG functions

-Thanks to the above algorithms, a seed-based version of most of the [random functions](#random) are exist with additionnal parameters for a `seed` string and a PRNG `algorithm` function.
+Thanks to the above algorithms, a seed-based version of most of the [random functions](#random) exist with additionnal parameters for a `seed` string and a PRNG `algorithm` function.

 PRNG parameters: